Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

 \subsection{Motivation and the Main Results}

 A natural question is

 In the case of geodesic flows on hyperbolic surfaces (Riemannian surfaces of negative curvature) the affirmative answer was obtained independently by Otal \cite{Otal90} and Croke \cite{Cr90}.
-It is well-known that geodesic flows on hyperbolic curvature is uniformly hyperbolic and, as the result, has {\it strong chaotic properties,} e.g. the number of periodic orbits of period up to $T$ growth exponentially with $T$.
+Later on, Croke-Sharafutdinov~\cite{CrSh98} proved the Laplace spectral rigidity of compact negatively curved manifolds, and later Guillarmou-Lefeuvre~\cite{GuLe19} proved a local version of the marked length spectral rigidity for Anosov manifolds.
+It is well-known that geodesic flows on hyperbolic surfaces is uniformly hyperbolic and, as the result, has {\it strong chaotic properties,} e.g. the number of periodic orbits of period up to $T$ growth exponentially with $T$.
 Bunimovich squash-type stadia also represent billiards with {\it strongly chaotic properties} and is an analog of geodesic flows on hyperbolic surfaces.
 In this paper we obtain the geometric information about the underlying stadium from its (Marked) Length Spectrum.
-In particular, our results only depend on the length spectrum of periodic orbits near a periodic two orbit, see below for details.
+In particular, our results only depend on the length spectrum of periodic orbits near a period two orbit, see below for details.